Skip to main content

 Micronutrients (Zinc, Selenium, Vit D) Cofactors for hormone synthesis and function Essential for foundational endocrine health, enhancing response to all hormonal therapies.

 Even in the realm of Growth Hormone Peptide Therapy, where agents like Sermorelin, Ipamorelin/CJC-1295, and Tesamorelin are used for anti-aging, muscle gain, and fat loss, dietary considerations are paramount.
-A diet that supports stable blood sugar levels and minimizes inflammation can optimize the pulsatile release of and enhance the body’s sensitivity to these peptides.
+A diet that supports stable blood sugar levels and minimizes inflammation can optimize the pulsatile release of growth hormone and enhance the body’s sensitivity to these peptides.
 Chronic high insulin levels, for example, can suppress growth hormone secretion, counteracting the benefits of peptide therapy.

 For men undergoing a Post-TRT or Fertility-Stimulating Protocol, which includes Gonadorelin, Tamoxifen, and Clomid, dietary support for liver detoxification and metabolic health is vital.
 The liver plays a central role in metabolizing these medications and endogenous hormones.
 A nutrient-dense diet supports liver function, aiding in the clearance of metabolic byproducts and optimizing the body’s return to natural hormone production.